CatalinaID/geekgirls/_posts/mobile/2017-01-15-Tracking-Mobile-Apps-Crashes-Easily-Using-Crashlytics-by-Fabric.md

 ### 1. Installation

 Spare some minutes to follow this set-up link on your native [Android](https://fabric.io/kits/android/crashlytics/install) or [iOS](https://fabric.io/kits/ios/crashlytics/install) projects.
 If you uses common IDE i.e. [Android Studio](https://fabric.io/downloads/android-studio) or [XCode](https://fabric.io/downloads/xcode).
-On Android, we will see Fabric’s plugin on the right side (by default) on your Android Studio like below.
+On Android, you will see Fabric’s plugin on the right side (by default) on your Android Studio like below.
 This embedded fabric kits make you easier to use them.

 <figure>
   <img width="800" src="{{ site.github.url }}/assets/img/posts/android-studio-fabric.png" alt="Fabric on Android Studio">